 - How is Miracast related to Wi-Fi Direct?

-Wi-Fi Direct allows devices to connect directly to each other, without the need for a Wi-Fi AP, and often requiring just the push of a button.
+Wi-Fi Direct allows devices to connect directly to each other, without the need for a Wi-Fi AP, and requiring just the push of a button, the entry of a PIN, or tapping two NFC-capable devices together.
 Wi-Fi Direct allows source and display devices to discover one another and provides the underlying device-to-device connectivity for Miracast.
 Miracast builds upon Wi-Fi Direct with mechanisms to negotiate video capabilities, setup content protection (if needed), stream content, and maintain the video session.